 Post-traumatic stress disorder (PTSD) is a neurological disorder that develops in people who have experienced a shocking, scary, or dangerous event.
 It usually occurs more often in women than in men.

 Post-operative pain is a very common problem after any surgery and it is necessary to treat the same effectively, so that the patient feels more comfortable.
 According to the American Society of Anesthesiologist practice guidelines for acute pain management in the perioperative setting, acute pain is defined as pain that is present in a surgical patient after a procedure.

 Androgenetic alopecia is a genetic medical condition, which leads to pattern hair loss in both male and female.
 A pattern of “M” shaped is commonly seen in patients, followed by thinning of hair over the crown.

-Presbyopia is an ophthalmic disorder, which develops with age, and affects the visual ability to see near objects clearly.
-Lens behind the iris helps in focusing on near as well as far objects by adjusting its shape.
-With the progressing age, the lens loses its flexibility, and becomes rigid.
+Presbyopia can be identified as an ophthalmic disorder which develops with age, and affects the visual ability to nearby objects clearly.
+This is mainly because the lens behind the iris which helps in focusing on near as well as far objects, loses its flexibility with increasing age and becomes more rigid.

 Constipation refers to an irregular bowel movement, which is characterized by lumpy and hard stool, pain in passing the stool, and feeling of incomplete emptying.
 Additional implications of constipation include hemorrhoids anal fissure, rectal prolapse, and fecal imprecation.